-2020 Three Graces 2 Ounce Silver Proof Great Engravers
+2020 Great Engravers Three Graces Two Ounce Silver Proof Coin

 The 2oz Silver Proof Three Graces coin brings William Wyon's 1817 masterpiece to a modern audience of collectors and investors.
 But why has the Royal Mint minted this iconic design again?
 And what makes it so special?